Navid200/xDrip/docs/Updates.md

 ---

 #### **Can I undo an update?**
 You can install an older version of xDrip over the version you currently have installed.
 Therefore, you can undo an update by installing the version you had previously.
+In rare occasions, a Nightly release may malfunction.
+In that case, you can undo your update until a new version is released.
+If you detect a problem, please [report](./Contact.md) it.
 <br/>

 ---

 #### **Update channels**